0xadada/0xadada.github.io/_posts/2018-05-01-against-facebook.md

 ## Appendix: Reasons to Quit Facebook

-The ideological rationale that keeps platforms like Facebook profiting from the commodification of our attention and the collection of our private data lack common courtesy at best, and is psychopathic at worst.
+The ideological rationale that keeps platforms like Facebook profiting from the commodification of our attention and the collection of our private data lacks common courtesy at best, and is psychopathic at worst.
 Here we present our Airing of Grievances, a listicle of the top reasons to quit Facebook.

 Facebook outsources data exploitation for political manipulation to companies like Cambridge Analytica.
 (Cadwalladr, Graham-Harrison, 2018).

 Facebook has democratized surveillance, where we have normalized reporting upon the intimate details of the status of our friends and family. (e.g. "X got engaged to Y", "Tagged my friend A in this photo, at location X", "B works at company C.").

-Without privacy, people resort to self-censorship, and therefore removing any aspect of political action or critique from themselves, thus becoming normalized to political impotence.
+Without privacy, people resort to self-censorship, and therefore remove any aspect of political action or critique from themselves, thus becoming normalized to political impotence.
 (Assange, Appelbaum, Müller-Maguhn, Zimmermann, 2012).

-Former founding President Sean Parker, along with former vice-president of user growth Chamath Palihapitiya have both objected to Facebooks’ use of dopamine-driven feedback loops to increase addictive behavior.
+Former founding President Sean Parker, along with former vice-president of user growth Chamath Palihapitiya have both objected to Facebook’s use of dopamine-driven feedback loops to increase addictive behavior.
 (Hern, 2018).

 Former Chief Information Security Officer Alex Stamos resigned from Facebook over an internal disagreement in how much Facebook should publicly share about how nation-states used the platform in the run-up to the 2016 elections.
 (Perlroth, Frenkel, Shane, 2018).